beerriot/starlink-ping-loss-viewer/README.md

 ## Reducer / aggregation

-Once you have one or more downloads, you'll need to reprocess it into the format that the viewer wants to use.
+To view just one download, copy it, or symlink it, to `viewer/viewer-data.json`.

+If instead you'd like to view the content of multiple downloads at once, you'll need to reprocess them into a unified format.
 That's done with the scripts in the `reducer` directory.

 Assuming you have several downloads in a `data/` directory: